containers/common/docs/containers.conf.5.md

 Fields specified in the containers.conf file override the default options, as well as options in previously read containers.conf files.

+**storage.conf**

+The `/etc/containers/storage.conf` file is the default storage configuration file.
+Rootless users can override fields in the storage config by creating `$HOME/.config/containers/storage.conf`.

+If the `CONTAINERS_STORAGE_CONF` path environment variable is set, this path is used for the storage.conf file rather than the default.
+This is primarily used for testing.

 # SEE ALSO
 containers-storage.conf(5), containers-policy.json(5), containers-registries.conf(5)